bigwiv/Biopython-cn/en/chr04.rst

 Sequence features are an essential part of describing a sequence.
-Once you get beyond the sequence itself, you need some way to organize and easily get at the more °∞abstract°± information that is known about the sequence.
+Once you get beyond the sequence itself, you need some way to organize and easily get at the more ‚Äúabstract‚Äù information that is known about the sequence.
 While it is probably impossible to develop a general sequence feature class that will cover everything, the Biopython ``SeqFeature`` class attempts to encapsulate as much of the information about the sequence as possible.
-The design is heavily based on the GenBank/EMBL feature tables, so if you understand how they look, you°Øll probably have an easier time grasping the structure of the Biopython classes.
+The design is heavily based on the GenBank/EMBL feature tables, so if you understand how they look, you‚Äôll probably have an easier time grasping the structure of the Biopython classes.

 The key idea about each ``SeqFeature`` object is to describe a region on